SuhtrA/ARCS_ArduinoSequencer/README.md

 Visit the other component of the project available on a linked repository ( https://github.com/Matfayt/autonomusberry ), concerning the use of Raspberry Pi and PureData as an input of a modular sequencer.

-The schematic of the sequencer are available in Eagle file format or in pdf.
+The schematic of the sequencer are available in Autodesk Fusion 360 file format or in pdf.

 ---------------